Frequently Asked Questions (FAQ)

 Real property includes land plus the buildings and fixtures permanently attached to it.
 Real property taxes are assessed on agricultural, commercial, industrial, residential and utility property.
 Personal property is property that is not permanently affixed to land: e.g., equipment, furniture, tools and computers.
 Personal property taxes are assessed only on property that is used in business.

 Please see the Meetings and Agenda Page on the left hand side of each board page for meeting dates.

-City of Grayling Parking Tickets can be paid at City Hall 1020 City Blvd, Grayling MI 49738 or via the City's online payment center or can be mailed to: City of Grayling PO Box 549 Grayling, MI 49738
+City of Grayling Parking Tickets can be paid in person at City Hall 1020 City Blvd, Grayling MI 49738 or mailed to: City of Grayling PO Box 549 Grayling, MI 49738.

-Fines need to be paid to Crawford County 220 W Michigan Ave, Grayling MI 49738 or visit the Crawford County Website.
+Traffic Tickets and Ordinance Violations must be paid to Crawford County, 220 W Michigan Ave, Grayling MI 49738 or visit the Crawford County Website.

 The best way to update your address is to visit the Secretary of State's Office and update your drivers license, this will then update your voter address.